w3c/market-data-odrl-profile/ActionsAndPurposes.md

 ### Indices/Benchmarks

 Caught under redistribution!
-Along with creating traded products.
+Along with the "Calculation and distribution of Derived Data other than indices/benchmarks" which, I assume, allows the creation of traded products...